Unfinished Business Lurks Around the Corner

 - The past shouldn’t make me a slave to the present.

-- If I made errors yesterday, I should learn from them to have a worthwhile today.
+- If I made errors yesterday, I should learn from them to have a worthwhile present.

 - Unfinished business should end once and for all.
 It should become finished business so that the here and now can give me better opportunities.